HoriaBosoanca/callgo-client/README.md

 Reimplement list component and kicking \
 Learn about sync.mutex and use it on the server (to safely write to ws connections and maps) \
 Live member join and disconnect ws notifications \
-Link client to domain (callgo.horia.live)
+Link client to domain (callgo.horia.live) \
+Use WebRTC